hidef/hidef.github.io/_posts/2018-06-28-be-a-grafana-power-user.md

 ## 4. Share Snapshots

-Dashboards and the data are changing all the time.
-If you share a link to a dashboard, the graphs may be changed or the data may be archived or reaggregated  in future, meaning that your link might no longer show the information you wanted to share.
+Dashboards and their data are changing all the time.
+If you share a link to a dashboard, the graphs may be changed or the data may be archived or reaggregated  in future, meaning that your link may no longer show the information you wanted to share.

 ![Share snapshot dialog](/images/posts/2018-06-28-be-a-grafana-power-user/sharesnapshots.png)